vfarcic/vfarcic.github.io/devops23/deploy-demo.md

 ```

+## Rolling Back Or Forward?

+---

+* We undid the last update
+* We described the deployment to observe the events related to ReplicaSets
+* We output `rollout history` and observed that a new revision was created
+* We updated the image of the `api` twice to generate a few more revisions

-## Rolling Back Or Rolling Forward?
+## Rolling Back Or Forward?

 ---